Introduction

 Joker Poker.
 I just keep coming back since I can never master the

 game.
-Clay and I play Joust, Eight Ball, then Joker Poker, and
+Clay and I will usually play Joker Poker, and

 then whichever game I've recently bought since it will be new to the